Antony-M1/erp-workflow/docs/gst.md

 * State Goods and Services Tax (SGST)
 * Central Goods and Services Tax (CGST)
 * Union Territory Goods and Services Tax (UTGST)

+### Integrated Goods and Services Tax (IGST)
+The GST category applies to taxes levied on interstate purchases or supplies of taxable services and goods and imports of services and goods.
+The Central Government collects IGST and it is `subsequently distributed` among all the respective `states`.

+### State Goods and Services Tax (SGST)
+Under GST, an equivalent amount of SGST is a tax levied on `intrastate` supplies of both goods and services by the particular state government where the product sold is consumed.

+### Central Goods and Services Tax (CGST)
+It subsumes all the taxes that were earlier applicable as `central indirect` taxes.
+They are levied by the central government for the intrastate movement of goods and services.

+### Union Territory Goods and Services Tax (UTGST)
+Similar to how SGST is levied by the state governments on the intra-state supply of goods and services, UTGST is levied by the handful of `Union Territory governments`.